 - Planoly: Planoly will help you manage multiple social media accounts.
 You can post in-advance on a schedule, so you can set it and forget it!
 That way, if you have a busy day, you don’t miss those important engagement times!

 - MailChimp: Much like Planoly, MailChimp allows you to plan your content to go out to your followers!
 Instead of social media, though, MailChimp is an email marketing tool.
 It can send out all of your scheduled newsletters and help you manage correspondence with readers!

 - Google Docs: Google docs is a great platform for composing posts on your phone, tablet, or computer!
 You can directly hyperlink and add your headings while you write!
 It can also be used online or offline.
 This simple platform can help keep you organized and productive.

 You can turn your blog into a business with these helpful tips and tricks!

 If you’re ready to turn your blog into a business, get out your pen and paper and write out a plan!
 Remember, you’ll need to register your blog, post regularly, manage your website, keep track of your finances, and engage with your audience continually!

-It’s a big undertaking.
+Whether you are just trying to make some extra income or become a full-time content creator, turning your blog into a business is a big undertaking.
 But, nothing you can’t handle!
 As you embark on this journey, make sure you check out our blog and the services we provide!
 InfluencerSEO is here to help!
 We provide super helpful SEO and copywriting services AND tons of business blogging tips and how-tos.
 We are so excited to help you grow!